ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

-   * The dropdown for ``Map`` currently has "None" as the only option.
+   * FM:  The dropdown for ``Map`` shows "None" as the only option.
 Will there be more?
+Does it depend on Editor?
-   * Need a full description of map and detect
+   * CC:  Need to add a full description of map and detect